-Groundwater quality can be impaired by a variety of pollutants including leaking underground storage tanks (LUSTs), landfills, septic tanks, over-application of pesticides and fertilizers, and spills of hazardous chemicals.
-The most common contaminants found in Wisconsin's groundwater are pesticides, nitrates, nitrogen, and volatile organic compounds (VOCs).
-These contaminants come from a multitude of sources including nitrogen-based fertilizers, septic systems, animal waste storage, feedlots, municipal and industrial wastewater discharges, and sludge disposal.
+Groundwater quality can be impaired by a variety of pollutants including leaking underground storage tanks (LUSTs) which are often found under gas stations, dry cleaners, and similar businesses.
+Other sources include landfills, septic tanks, over-application of pesticides and fertilizers, and spills of hazardous chemicals.
+The most common contaminants found in Wisconsin's groundwater are pesticides, nitrates, and volatile organic compounds (VOCs).
+These contaminants come from a multitude of sources including nitrogen-based fertilizers, septic systems, gasoline and petroleum storage, industrial uses, animal waste storage, feedlots, municipal and industrial wastewater discharges, and sludge disposal.